(A) Critical control points.

 (b) The dealer shall have the water supply sampled in accordance with the approval of the Ohio environmental protection agency or the local board of health as applicable, and shall maintain sample results on file at the plant.

-(c) The dealer shall assure that any steam used in food processing or that comes in contact with food surfaces if free from any additives or deleterious substances.
+(c) The dealer shall assure that any steam used in food processing or that comes in contact with food surfaces is free from any additives or deleterious substances.

-(d) Any ice used in the processing, storage, or transport of shellstock or shucked shellfish shall:
+(d) Any ice used in the processing, storage, or transport of shellstock shall:

 (i) Be made on-site from potable water in a commercial ice machine; or